Chinedum Osuji

-Chinedum Osuji (born December 15, 1976) is the Eduardo D. Glandt Presidential Professor and the Departmental Chair of the Chemical and Biomolecular Engineering (CBE) at University of Pennsylvania.
+Chinedum Osuji (born December 15, 1976) is the Eduardo D. Glandt Presidential Professor and the departmental chair of chemical and biomolecular engineering (CBE) at University of Pennsylvania.
 He is also a former Taekwondo Olympian and represented Trinidad and Tobago.
 His laboratory works on polymers and soft materials for functional application including liquid filtration.
 He is the associate editor of the journal Macromolecules.